IELTS General Training · Writing Task 2 · Category 7

 Frequently Asked Questions

-No along the way — Band 7 grammatical range and accuracy does not equal perfect grammar, it equals both a variety of complex structures predominantly used accurately and frequent errors that are only occasionally undermining communication.
-Minor errors in complex structures is fine from time to time.
-You are penalised for repeating errors in fundamental structures (subject verb agreement, basic tense use) and using only simple sentences, no matter how accurate.
+No. Band 7 grammatical range and accuracy does not mean perfect grammar — it means a variety of complex structures used predominantly accurately, with occasional errors that rarely obstruct communication.
+Minor errors in complex structures are acceptable.
+You are penalised for repeated errors in basic structures (subject-verb agreement, basic tense use) and for using only simple sentences regardless of accuracy.

 QWhat is the difference between grammatical range and grammatical accuracy in IELTS?

-In your writing this is essentially how many different types of sentences you use — simple, compound, complex, conditionals, passive and relative clauses.
-Grammatical Accuracy is simply subject structures as well as how accurate you use those structures.
-They both are evaluated together under one head.
-A limited range of simple sentences which are used accurately will score lower than a wide range of complex structures with some inaccuracy.
+Grammatical range is the variety of sentence types you use — simple, compound, complex, conditionals, passive voice, relative clauses.
+Grammatical accuracy is how correctly you use those structures.
+Both are assessed together under one criterion.
+A limited range of accurate simple sentences will score lower than a wide range of complex structures with some inaccuracy.

 QShould I use passive voice in IELTS Writing Task 2?

 Yes — deliberately, but not in every sentence.
-Some cases where you can use passive voice: reporting general beliefs ('It is widely believed that', 'Measures have been introduced to'), describing policies or changes ('… All passive voice is not bad, two to three well-placed passive constructions per essay shows a good grammatical range.
-Please explain how the overuse of passive voice throughout the essay creates an unnatural and stilted sound.
+Natural contexts include reporting general beliefs ("It is widely believed that…"), describing policies ("Measures have been introduced to…"), and reporting data.
+Two to three well-placed passive constructions per essay demonstrate good grammatical range.
+Overusing passive voice throughout creates an unnatural, stilted sound.

 QWhat conditionals should I use in IELTS Writing Task 2?